 TWIA insurance is currently available in 14 counties and parts of Harris county:

 Not all homes in Texas qualify for TWIA.
 The home must be located in one of the 14 covered counties and applicants must show proof of denied windstorm coverage from a private insurance provider.
 Additionally, the home must be built in compliance with certain building codes and be kept in good condition overall.
 Homes that are located in certain high-risk flood zones are required to carry flood insurance.

 The main differences between TWIA insurance and private windstorm insurance are price and coverage limits.
 Wind insurance from private insurance providers may be cheaper and often has higher coverage limits.
 However, it is more difficult to qualify for private insurance.
 Homeowners in Texas should apply for private wind insurance before looking into TWIA.

 How much does windstorm insurance cost in Texas?

 Windstorm insurance rates in Texas vary.
-The average TWIA policy costs $1,750 per year, but the rate is based on your home’s location, condition, and age, as well as coverage limits on the policy.
+The average TWIA policy costs about $1,850 per year, but the rate is based on your home’s construction type, deductible and coverage amount, including optional coverage endorsements.